xdguido/rockpaperscissors/README.md

 # RockPaperScissors
-A simple Rock, Paper or Scissord game against the computer.
+A simple Rock, Paper or Scissors game against the computer.